Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 • Bladder Cancer

-Drawing from various research studies, the toxic chemicals found in Camp Lejeune’s water has resulted in an increased risk of bladder cancer among the victims.
-By definition, bladder cancer is a common type of cancer where malignant cancer cells take over the urinary bladder and grow out excessively —with almost no sense of control.
+Drawing from various research studies, the toxic chemicals found in Camp Lejeune’s water have resulted in an increased risk of bladder cancer among the victims.
+By definition, bladder cancer is a common type of cancer where cancer cells take over the urinary bladder and grow out excessively —with almost no sense of control.

 According to the Mayo Clinic Organization, one of the risk factors for bladder cancer is exposure to harmful chemicals.
 Additionally, it may also include the following factors: age, gender, chronic disease, and even smoking status.
-As such, this cancer disorder is even more common and dangerous to the elderly as old age is scientifically proven to come with abnormal cell growth.

 There are drugs and treatments designed to cure bladder cancer.
 This may include drugs such as Avelumab and Balversa.
 There are also chemotherapy treatments available.
 When bladder cancer is hard to cure, early detection and treatment will greatly increase your chances of survival and recovery.